RakhithJK/dbeaver-dbeaver-wiki/How-to-set-a-variable-if-dbeaver.ini-is-read-only.md

-If you need to set some variable and `dbeaver.ini` have read-only permissions (this can happen, for example, in a flatpack or snapcraft), you can use the `config.ini`
+If you need to set some variable and `dbeaver.ini` have read-only permissions (this can happen, for example, in Flatpak or Snap), you can use the `config.ini`.

 ## config.ini path: